openfoodfacts/openfoodfacts-infrastructure/docs/cicd.md

 **Warnings:**
 * The default `.env` file should rarely change.
 If you need a different environment locally, create a new env file (e.g `.env.test`) and set `ENV_FILE=.env.test` before running the `Makefile` commands.
 * Do not commit your env files to the repos !
+* you may use `direnv` to override some variables on a folder basis.
+See [how-to for openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/docs/how-to-guides/use-direnv.md)

 ### Makefile (*uniformity*)